-Checks are undertaken via the DBS check for staff in regulated activity by noting in box 61 of the DBS application form "Child Workforce Independent School" or if not in regulated activity, by accessing the Teaching Regulation Agency (TRA) Secure Access (this can be done whether or not the person is a teacher and without a teacher reference number
+DBS Checks are undertaken via an umbrella Company, who is an authorised provider of the Disclosure and Barring Service.
+Within the online portal, there is the facility to choose for staff in regulated activity or if not in regulated activity, by accessing the Teaching Regulation Agency (TRA) Secure Access (this can be done whether or not the person is a teacher and without a teacher reference number).

-Medical Fitness:
+4.9 Medical Fitness